 - 1 ⅔ cups red wine (see notes)

-- 1 28-ounce can of good quality whole plum tomatoes with their juice, chopped (see notes)
+- 1 28-ounce can of good quality whole plum tomatoes with their juice, chopped or crushed by hand

 - Zest of ½ orange, removed in long strips using a vegetable peeler, the strips stacked and thinly sliced cross-wise